 - Castle doctrine.
 Most states allow escalated force when defending against an assault which occurs inside your home, because your home presumed to be your place of safety.

-- Disparity of force.'
-If you are confronted with an attacker who is significantly more able, or if faced with multiple attackers, then force escalation may be warranted to compensate for your disadvantage.
+- Disparity of force.
+If you are confronted by attacker who is significantly more able, or confront multiple attackers, then force escalation may be warranted to compensate for your disadvantage.

 Please note that it is always unlawful to use deadly force as a response to non-deadly force.